Vegan Baking Guide

 Also high in omega-3, protein, and magnesium and packed with fiber, flax seeds are another great natural egg replacer.

-Flaxseed has a cereal-like taste, so it works best in foods that complement that… Think pancakes, oat cookies, muffins, etc.
+Flaxseed has a cereal-like taste, so it works best in foods that complement that… think pancakes, oat cookies, muffins, banana bread, etc.

 Egg Replacer

-No vegan baking guide would be complete without this!
-You can find egg replacers in most supermarkets now, and it is often what new vegans turn to first.
+You can find vegan egg substitutes in many stores now, and it is often what new vegans turn to first.
 It can be a good option for recipes that require lots of eggs, i.e., four or more.

 Follow the directions on the package and use according to the recipe method.